status-im/pm/notes/meeting13.md

 #### (Jacek) Do we lock down the versions that are installed?

 Nix works by cloning a specific tag of a given repo.
 With brew, it's the same thing.
 As long as we clone specific tag or commit SHA, then you know that they are locked down.
 If you want a newer version, you replace the SHA.
 If you want a specific version of one tool and another specific version of another tool, that is hard.
-But we mostly want to focus on locking down the build environment here.
+But we mostly want to focus on locking down the build environment here, not so much of a handpicking tool versions.

 We could also have Status fork of the Nix repos (but not recommended).
 Or, in the recipe used to import Nix packages, you could possible fix that there.